ericsonga/APCSAReview/_sources/Unit9-Inheritance/topic-9-4-super.rst

          }
       }

 How does this work?
 Remember that an object always keeps a reference to the class that created it and always looks for a method during execution starting in the class that created it.
 If it finds the method in the class that created it, it will execute that method.
 If it doesn't find it in the class that created it, it will look at the parent of that class.
-It will keep looking up the ancestor chain until it finds the method.
+It will keep looking up the ancestor chain until it finds the method, all the way up to the Object class.
 The method has to be there, or else the code would not have compiled.

 When the student ``getFood()`` method is executed it will start executing the ``getFood`` method in ``Student``.
 When it gets to ``super.getFood()`` it will execute the ``getFood`` method in ``Person``.
 This method will return the string ``"Hamburger"``.
 Then execution will continue in the ``getFood`` method of ``Student`` and it return return the string ``"Hamburger and Taco"``.